phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 ``--enable-werror`` (since PHP 7.4) enables the ``-Werror`` compiler flag, which will promote compiler warnings to errors.
 Enabling this flag ensures that the PHP build remains warning free.
-However, generated warnings depend on the used compiler, version and optimizatino options, so some compilers may not be usable with option.
+However, generated warnings depend on the used compiler, version and optimization options, so some compilers may not be usable with option.

 On the other hand you should not use the ``--enable-debug`` option if you want to perform performance benchmarks for your code. ``--enable-zts`` can also negatively impact runtime performance.